eltociear/v2-core/README.md

 # TODOs

+Distributions of tasks below

 IRS Product & Pool

-- aggregated data from pools: exposures, pnls, closeAccount (1)
+- aggregated data from pools: pnls, exposures, closeAccount (1)
 - create a pool manager (2)
 - create a new repo for vamms (Ioana)